 A More Natural Approach

 The use of Deglycyrrhizinated Licorice (DGL) compared to standard drug therapy is a classic example of addressing the underlying cause of a condition rather than simply blocking an effect.
-Most people do not get ulcers because of over secretion of acid.
+Most people do not have an over secretion of acid.
 The cause in most cases is a breakdown in the integrity of the intestinal lining.
 While drugs like Zantac® and Tagamet® can block symptoms and promote temporary healing, they don’t address the underlying cause.
 DGL addresses the underlying factors and promotes true healing.
-Rather than inhibit the release of acid, licorice stimulates the normal defense mechanisms that prevent ulcer formation.
-Specifically, flavonoids present in DGL inhibit the growth of H. pylori in vitro, while the whole extract improves both the quantity and the quality of the protective substances which line the intestinal tract, increases the life span of intestinal cells, and improves blood supply to the intestinal lining.
+Rather than inhibit the release of acid, licorice stimulates the normal defense mechanisms that protect the gastrointestinal lining.
+The whole extract improves both the quantity and the quality of the protective substances which line the intestinal tract, increases the life span of intestinal cells, and improves blood supply to the intestinal lining.

-Numerous clinical studies over the years have found DGL to be an effective anti-ulcer compound.
-For example in one study, 33 gastric ulcer patients were treated with either DGL or a placebo for one month.
-At the end of the study, there was a significantly greater reduction in ulcer size in the DGL group (78%) than in the placebo group (34%).
+Numerous clinical studies over the years have found DGL to be an effective compound.
+For example in one study, 33 patients with gastric problems were treated with either DGL or a placebo for one month.
+The DGL group experienced 78% improvement compared to the placebo group at 34%.
 Complete healing occurred in 44% of those receiving DGL, but in only 6% of the placebo group.
-In several head to head comparison studies, DGL has been shown to be more effective than either Tagamet® or Zantac® in both short-term treatment and maintenance therapy of peptic ulcers.
+In several head to head comparison studies, DGL has been shown to be more effective than either Tagamet® or Zantac® in both short-term treatment and maintenance therapy of gastric problems.
 However, while these drugs are associated with significant side effects, DGL is extremely safe and is only a fraction of the cost.

 Those with stomach ulcers often rely upon prescription medications that do little to address the underlying causes of their gastric irritation and that may be making their symptoms worse due to side effects of these medications.

-AOR’s deglycyrrhizinated licorice does not inhibit the release of acid but instead is able to activate the mechanisms that protect against the formation of ulcers in the mucosal linings of the digestive system.
-DGL contains flavonoids that help to fight against the bacterium that is most commonly associated with ulcer formation, H. pylori.
+AOR’s deglycyrrhizinated licorice does not inhibit the release of acid but instead is able to activate the mechanisms that protect the mucosal linings of the digestive system.
 Deglycyrrhizinated licorice is an extract of licorice that does not cause unwanted side effects associated with the use of licorice.
-DGL has several benefits, including being an antimicrobial, anti-inflammatory, antioxidant and effective remedy for peptic ulcers.
+In addition to reducing intestinal inflammation, DGL has several benefits, including being an antimicrobial and antioxidant.
 It also increases the life of the intestinal cells as well as stimulates the blood flow to the intestinal lining.

 Brogden RN, Speight TM, Avery GS.
 “Deglycyrrhizinised liquorice: a report of its pharmacological properties and therapeutic efficacy in peptic ulcer.”
 Drugs.
 1974; 8(5): 330-9.